 Plan and Collaborate

 A busy household demands organization, but when each person has a different goal in mind, conflicts arise.
-Come to a solution quickly by hosting a planning session during family therapy to coordinate schedules.
+Come to a solution quickly by hosting a planning session during family therapy to coordinate schedules while also allocating specific times for family activities.
 For example, children can make a list of trips or fun activities while parents outline household responsibilities.
-The family can create a calendar that includes accomplishing chores and responsibilities while etching in activities, such as catching a movie, working on an art project together or making a meal as a group.
-Compiling the calendar fosters a level of respect and provides an immediate solution to conflicts, according to Marie Hartwell-Walker, a psychologist, in the article “3 Steps to a Closer, Stronger Family,” on the PsychCentral.com website.
+The family can create a calendar that includes accomplishing chores and responsibilities while etching in family activities, such as catching a movie, working on an art project together or making a meal as a group.
+Compiling the calendar fosters a level of respect and provides an immediate solution to conflicts.

 Problem Solve Together

 Problems inevitably occur in any family but you can prevent them from escalating.
 Families need the tools and resources to solve problems peacefully.
-Clear the air with a problem-solving session, according to Alan S. Gurman and David P. Kniskern, editors of the “Handbook of Family Therapy, Volume II.”
-First, the family must define the specific problem and come to a consensus.
-Possible solutions must be explored together.
-This phase may result in disagreements but by presenting multiple options, families have the opportunity to compromise.
+Clear the air with a problem-solving session, but first you must establish some ground rules for the exercise to ensure it is fair, civil and ultimately productive.
+Rules can include: discuss only one problem at a time (stay on-topic); no yelling or degrading language; take turns at talking; and express your feelings.
+First, the family must define the specific problem and express why it is a problem for each individual.
+Next, explore possible solutions together.
+This phase may result in disagreements but by presenting multiple options and following the rules, families have the opportunity to compromise.

 Play as a Group

-Use art and play-based activities during a counseling session to work through issues of resentment, isolation and loneliness, suggest family therapists Liana Lowenstein and Trudy Post Sprunk in their article “Creative Family Therapy Techniques: Play and Art-Based Activities to Assess and Treat Families,” found on Lowenstein's website.
-Build blocks collaboratively, construct a clay fixture or draw a family portrait with each person adding to the project.
+Use art and play-based activities during a counseling session to work through issues of resentment, isolation and loneliness.
+Play-based activities involving imagination, spontaneity and creativity are part of a strategic family therapy technique that helps children express themselves in ways that are already familiar to them.
+It can also encourage adults to express thoughts and feelings in a gentler way than traditional "talk therapy."
+Examples of arts and play-based exercises including building with blocks collaboratively, constructing a clay fixture or drawing a family portrait with each person adding to the project.
 Working as a team teaches patience and highlights the strengths of each family member while involving each person in the task.

 Question and Answer

-Launch a question and answer game to identify feelings about a specific challenge faced recently, suggests Kim Peterson, psychotherapist, in the article, "A Simple Game For Building a Stronger Family," on her website.
-Create a list of random questions, such as “How do you prefer to handle conflict?” and “If you could be a superhero, who would it be and why?”
+Launch a question and answer game to identify feelings about a specific challenge faced recently.
+Create a list of interesting questions, such as “How do you prefer to handle conflict?” and “If you could be a superhero, who would it be and why?”
 Include questions that focus on both emotions and creativity so family members can connect on both a fun and serious level.
+It's important that every family member answer the same question in turn.
+This way, everyone gets an equal chance to express their thoughts and feelings, and to be heard by everyone else in the family.
 Once the general questions have been answered, concentrate on a specific problem the family faces.
 Narrow the questions to focus on the issue.